Banner of Kid Headshots

 A Framework for Understanding the Cause of Inequities

 While injury prevention strategies have improved over the last decade and the prevalence of many injuries has decreased, inequities have persisted.
-We developed the Injury Equity Framework to analyze inequities in childhood injuries resulting in death or serious injury, and to better understand how to address them systematically.
-The Injury Equity Matrix was developed as a companion tool.
+Our team developed the Injury Equity Framework to better understand and address the complex factors which combine to worsen inequities in serious injuries.

 Learn more about these tools